weaveworks/weave-gitops-private/docs/adrs/0003-wego-cli-pluggability.md

 * Depending on the approach, it may not be possible to extend existing commands (kubectl calls  this out specifically)

 ### Hybrid approach
 If we can relax requirements 1 and 2 - we could add the commands for clusters, templates, and command flags but clearly indicate that they are enterprise-only features.
 I've seen many products have help strings with something similar to **(--enterprise only)**.
 The core CLI would be responsible for finding and calling the EE plugin.

 The EE plugin could provide all flags and commands so that they are only in the plugin.
-Having the plugin provide and sub-commands and flags, loosens the coupling as core would only have a command `template` and the help would print **(available in Weave GitOps EE)**
+Having the plugin provide and sub-commands and flags loosens the coupling as the core would only have a command `template`, and the help would print **(available in Weave GitOps EE)**

 #### Pros
-* Single core CLI code base
+* Single core CLI codebase
 * Built-in advertising that some options are available if you upgrade
 * Minimal changes to core CLI code base as the majority of the changes live in the EE plugin
 * CLI upgrade only requires the new EE plugin